Villa Teman – Luxury villas, secluded and convenient.

 - Best Room: Each villa is the same – lovely, spacious, new, and inviting.

-- For Families: Villas have 2 or 3 bedrooms and a spacious kitchen/lounge/dining area, but the management isn’t interested in catering to families.
+- For Families: Villas have 2 or 3 bedrooms, private pools, and spacious kitchen/living/dining areas.

 - Shuttle Buses: Once or twice a day, the main island-wide operator, Perama, offers shuttle buses to southern Bali via Ubud but none to Amed.
 Tickets are available from agencies around the streets.
-Insist on a hotel pickup because the Perama office is in Anturan, 3km northeast (7-minute drive) of the resort.
+Insist on a hotel pickup because the Perama office is in Anturan, 3 km northeast of the resort.
 Other local shuttle bus companies offer similar services, which may include Amed.

 Jalan Mawar street, about 200m away, is lined with some fabulous options:

-- Astina Restaurant (0)858 5753 2648 – An oldie but goldie, offering a vast menu and inexpensive meals, including pasta, salads, and crepes.
+- Astina Restaurant – An oldie but goldie, offering a vast menu and inexpensive meals, including pasta, salads, and crepes.
 Guests can use the playground and pool.
-3-minute walk (210m).

-- JB’s Warung Makan (0)363 339 1539 – Long-time fave with extensive menu, including rijsttafel (shared plates of local food).
+- JB’s Warung Makan – Long-time fave with extensive menu, including rijsttafel (shared plates of local food).
 Also curries, homemade cheesecakes, and vegetarian meals.
 Almost at the junction of Jalan Mawar and the access lane to the villas, next to Astina.
-3-minute walk (260m).

-- Bintang Bali Restaurant (0)819 3631 0404 – Pub-style, for watching the sunset and volleyball action in front.
+- Bintang Bali Restaurant – Pub-style, for watching the sunset and volleyball action in front.
 Seafood specials and the happiest of happy hours.
-260m, facing the beach.
-3-minute walk.
+250m, facing the beach.

-- There are a few minimarts along the main road, otherwise only a few places to shop anywhere in Lovina.
+- A few minimarts along the main road, otherwise there are only a few places to shop anywhere in Lovina.
 The morning market spreads onto the main road, about 10 minutes’ walk northeast of the villas.

 - Dolphin Tours – These much-hyped (and sometimes disappointing) trips leave daily at dawn.
 Tourists are often approached by touts and boatmen.
 Otherwise, book through the hotel.

-- Singaraja (10km) – Bali’s second city boasts a crumbling colonial-era harbor and mildly-interesting museums.
+- Singaraja (10 km) – Bali’s second city features a crumbling colonial-era harbor and mildly-interesting museums.
 Easily accessible by public transport.
-20-minute drive.

-- Banjar (10km) – Delightful village with fantastic hot springs and Bali’s largest monastery.
+- Banjar (10 km) – Delightful village with fantastic hot springs and Bali’s largest monastery.
 Take a public bus/minibus west to the turn-off and a motorbike taxi from there.
-The walk down (3km) to the main road from either place is very pleasant.
-21-minute drive.
+The walk down (3 km) to the main road from either place is very pleasant.